tdt93/Video_Quality_Rating/README.md

     + For **PyMySQL package**: `sudo apt install python3-pymysql`

 + **Videos for experiment**:
-  + Download the videos for testing:
+  + Download the videos for testing according to the group of the participant:
     +  [Monday_Group.zip](https://drive.google.com/file/d/1jjoDG5JyC5KLv2ekNddikpnHEQRAaQdk/view?usp=sharing)
     +  [Thursday_Group.zip](https://drive.google.com/file/d/1ALyRvkUoc8jlqPG1eSH4PBJUmxOUcaJS/view?usp=sharing)
   + Unzip the folder and relocate the unzipped one to where the **Video_Quality_Rating** is located (the folder should be named with the tittle `Monday_Group` or `Thursday_Group`).